 Interleukin-2 (IL-2) is an immune signaling protein that activates and expands certain immune cell populations, including regulatory T cells (Tregs).
 Tregs prevent autoimmunity by suppressing other immune cells from attacking normal tissue; however, in many autoimmune diseases, Tregs become dysregulated.
 An existing approach to restore normal immune activity and improve outcomes for patients has been to activate Tregs with IL-2 provided therapeutically at low doses.
 These regimens, however, suffer from a narrow therapeutic window, because IL-2 is a highly potent molecule that also activates the immune cell populations that Tregs are intended to suppress.
 An IL-2 therapy that is selective for Tregs, with an expanded therapeutic window compared to other IL-2 approaches, could have broad potential across many different autoimmune diseases.

-In April 2020, Xencor initiated a randomized, double-blind, placebo-controlled Phase 1 clinical study to evaluate the safety and tolerability of XmAb564, administered subcutaneously in healthy adult volunteers.
+Xencor is conducting a randomized, double-blind, placebo-controlled Phase 1b clinical study to evaluate the safety and tolerability of XmAb564, administered subcutaneously in patients with atopic dermatitis and psoriasis.